d1360/holbertonschool-shell/init_files_variables_and_expansions/README.md

 This script prints the result of the addition of `128` with the value stored in the environment variable `TRUEKNOWLEDGE`, followed by a new line.

+# Project: init_files_variables_and_expansions

+## Script 9-divide_and_rule

+This script prints the result of dividing the value stored in the environment variable `POWER` by the value stored in the environment variable `DIVIDE`, followed by a new line.